 – Take a walk, evenings are most nice in Arizona!

 -Read a book- Call me old-fashioned, I love the approach of a paper-bound book any day over the E-books!

 -Go out for a run!

 -Have a soothing cup of tea

 -Sign up for a sports league, like bowling, softball..etc.

 – Spend time with the kids or grandkids or have fun with some old buddies!

 -Do yoga or Pilates

-Obviously, we can’t avoid all stress factors, you can minimize it by changing your responses to it.
-The ultimate reward is being healthy, have a balanced life, with time for work, relationships, relaxation and fun.
+Obviously, we can’t avoid all stress factors, you can minimize them by changing your responses to them.
+The ultimate reward is being healthy, have a balanced life, with time for work, relationships, relaxation, and fun.